Julioliveira/react-github/README.md

-# react
+# Web Developer Challenge

 ### First react project.
-It's connected to github via github API v3 using Axios and adding and removing it from a favorites list.
+Page connected to github via github API v3 using Axios and adding and removing it from a list of Favorite Repositories.